-Oho Ake is a framework for youth development with young people who are disengaging with their school/education and/or are considered ‘at risk’.
+Oho Ake (Awaken/Rise Up) is a framework for youth development with young people who are disengaging with their education and/or are considered “at risk”.
 Oho Ake programmes are targeted and strategic to best serve the young person, their school and community.

-Ignite Sport has experience at both Intermediate and High School level and has worked with traditional High Schools and Alternative Education providers alike.
+Ignite Sport has experience at both Intermediate and High School level and has also worked with Alternative Education providers.

 If you are a Principal, HOD, Teacher, or Sports Coordinator who is interested in having Oho Ake run in your school please click here for more information.